 We will provide a joined up tax and corporate finance advisory service to you to ensure that your disposal runs smoothly and is carried out in a tax efficient manner.

 Murdoch has gained his sectoral knowledge over the last 12 years through funding and advising new and mature distillers, bottler blenders, brokers and investors.
 He has secured funding and re-financing for many of the Independent operators totaling in excess of £65m enabling them to grow their business and achieve their aspirations.
 He is hugely passionate about the sector, promoting and creating connectivity wherever possible for mutual benefit.

 Ian has been advising clients in the spirits and distilling sector for over 20 years, with strong experience in brand valuations, importation of wines and spirits into the UK and international experience of advising investors on foreign joint ventures coming into the UK market.
 Ian has a wide network of professional contacts with industry-wide experience and is also co-owner of an Argentinian vineyard.

-Chris is head of our Corporate Finance Team.
-Chris Horne has been working in the Corporate Finance sector for over 20 years; he has extensive experience in all forms of fundraising and has completed many acquisitions and disposals for clients.
+Chris has been working in the Corporate Finance sector for over 20 years; he has extensive experience in all forms of fundraising and has completed many acquisitions and disposals for clients.
 Chris is excited about the opportunities that are available in Brewing & Distilling in Scotland and would be delighted to hear from you to find out more about your business or project.